 Myriad is an audio batch processor.
 It has been for some time, but version 4 has been totally redesigned.
 It has beautiful looks and processes files at blazing speeds.
 Myriad has a large number of processing actions you can combine and save into workflows.
 It will simultaneously export to multiple formats, sample rates and frequencies giving you advanced configuration options and dithering algorithms.

-It integrates with Logic Pro X, Reason, Cubase and many other DAWs and offers an excellent keyboard experience It’s Nektar Technology’s just released Impact GX49 MIDI keyboard/controller.
+Integrating with Logic Pro X, Reason, Cubase, ProTools and many other DAWs while offering an excellent keyboard experience seems to be Nektar Technologys’ goal in life.
+They’ve just released the Impact GX49 MIDI keyboard/controller.

 No matter how good an audio sample may sound, there are always notes that sound synthetic and with instruments like a grand piano subtleties and musicality are inevitably lost.
 It’s a problem that can be solved by not sampling an instrument but using true physical modelling.
 That’s what Pianoteq from French company Modartt seeks out to do — and from what I’ve experienced: with success.

 The iRig Keys Pro keyboard is a 37 notes keyboard annex MIDI controller with velocity sensitivity.
 It is compatible with iOS devices as well as with Mac and Windows computers.
 The iRig Keys Pro has a pitch bend and modulation wheel, illuminated octave selection buttons, four user sets for quick recall of MIDI programs and […]

 What I first thought to be part of some free perks that come with an iRig product, turned out to be quite a wonderful sound and groove app/plug-in.
 SampleTank 3 SE has great sounding and real-world audio samples and works both as a stand-alone app and a plug-in to your DAW.